mina-gaid/stock-forcasting-dashboard/README.md

 # Description

-A simple stock forecasting Web application that uses common statistical forecasting algorithms to predect gains and losses of fortune 500 companies.
+A simple stock forecasting Web application that uses common statistical forecasting algorithms to predict gains and losses of fortune 500 companies.
 Relevant data visualisation is generated from forecast data.

 Forecasts are estimates only, based on historical data.